Ernyoke/certified-aws-devops-professional/02-configuration-management-and-iac/ssm.md

 # SSM - AWS Systems Manager

-- Used for manage EC2 and on-premise systems at scale
+- Used for managing a fleet of EC2 instances and on-premise systems at scale
 - Offers operational insights about the state of the infrastructure
 - Provides easy problem detection
 - Offers patching automation for enhanced compliance